hituro/hituro-makes-macros/date-macro/README.md

 ### Base and Elapsed Time

 When you create a datesystem, you can set a base time, which is the starting time of your game.
-The `DATESYSTEM.elapsed` property tells you how much time has passd since that start time (i.e. base time - $time).
+The `DATESYSTEM.elapsed` property tells you how much time has passed since that start time (i.e. base time - $time).

 ## Creating a Datesystem